Nuclear chief: Russia's Chernobyl seizure risked accident

 “There is a lot of work to be done after the occupation of this plant,” he said.
 “We have to do some repair work so we can restore the connectivity that we have with Vienna, so we can provide good information to the Ukrainian people, to the rest of the world.”

-The International Atomic Energy Agency, which is the world's nuclear watchdog, is based in Austria's capital.
+The International Atomic Energy Agency, the world's nuclear watchdog, is based in Austria's capital.

 During the Russian occupation, Chernobyl lost its normal electricity supply.
 Plant workers relied on diesel generators to support the critical work of circulating water to cool the spent nuclear fuel.